 Taking a Minor in Italian, you will have an opportunity to go to Italy and immerse yourself in the language and culture.
 A travel bursary is available to help you financially with your study at an Italian university.

 Knowledge of Italian is very important in today’s world.
 Italy is one of the top economies in the world, and many employers are seeking people who speak both Italian and English.
 Knowing Italian is greatly beneficial in several career fields.
 Italy is a world leader in the culinary arts, interior design, fashion, robotics, shipbuilding - just to name a few!
 Italian can be tremendously beneficial - especially in music, art, and classical studies - and complementary with many of the Major Plans offered at Queen's.

-ITLN Medial is currently under academic review.
+The ITLN Joint Honours (formerly referred to as a Medial) is currently under academic review.
 No students will be admitted in the Plan in 2017-18 and after.

 Consists of 30.0 units as described below.
 The Plan, in combination with a Major Plan in another subject, and with sufficient electives, will lead to an Honours Bachelors Degree.